The shocking true story of the first British politician to stand trial for murder

 A Very English Scandal is an eye-opening tale of how the powerful protect their own, and an extraordinary insight into the forces that shaped modern Britain.

 The first bit of non-fiction I’ve read for a while and an eye-opening account of one of the most famous trials in Britain in the 70s.
-As a teenager of 15 or 16, I can vaguely recall the headlines of the time as Liberal politician Jeremy Thorpe was acquitted of murder at the Old Bailey.
+As a teenager of 15 or 16, I can vaguely recall the headlines of the time as Liberal politician Jeremy Thorpe was acquitted of conspiracy to murder at the Old Bailey.
 I was kind of hoping he got off because my mum and dad always voted Liberal.
 I was too young to really comprehend what it was all about.

 John Preston is not a Jeremy Thorpe fan and his account portrays Thorpe as unlikable, conniving, and someone shorn of any scruples or decency.
 We see the background to Thorpe’s political career and his rise to prominence in the Liberal party.
 There are allegations of male rape made against Thorpe.
 Thorpe was homosexual at a time when it was illegal to indulge in sexual relations with other men and would also have been political suicide if the public became aware of his sexual leanings.
 Many homosexuals were at great risk of blackmail.
 Blackmail is at the heart of Thorpe’s downfall.